LionelDraghi/bbt/docs/features/find_scenarios.md

 ### Scenario: running multiple scenarios given on command line

-- When I run `bbt -lf dir1/scen3.scen dir1/scen4.scen`
+- When I run `./bbt -lf dir1/scen3.scen dir1/scen4.scen`
 Note that this command line is the result of shell expansion of `bbt -lf dir1/*.scen`